-Not all of the economic capital available to the Bank in the reporting period was used by the divisions, which highlights the conservatism built into the Bank's risk management process and expresses the appropriateness of the relationship between the opportunities arising from business activities and the risks assumed, with regard to the overall profit or loss.
-The optimisation of the risk/reward ratio is defined as a key objective of our risk-adjusted overall bank management system.
-The divisions only enter into risk if it is commensurate with the potential rewards.
+Not all of the economic capital available to the Bank in the past financial year was used by the business divisions, which highlights the particular caution built into the Bank's risk management process and reflects the appropriateness of the relationship between the opportunities arising from business activities and the risks assumed with regard to overall profit or loss.
+Optimisation of the risk/reward ratio is a key objective of our overall risk-adjusted bank management system.
+The business divisions take on risk only if it is commensurate with the potential rewards.